 Disclaimer.

 In preparation, I don’t advocate spending your time getting too many psychic readings done.
-There’s a fine-line between being prepared and being paranoid.
-This is especially true for people who want to become healers or coaches in this space, and keep seeking external validation or some kind of sign that this is the right career choice for you.
+There’s a fine line between being prepared and being paranoid.
+This is especially true for people who want to become healers or coaches in this space and keep seeking external validation or some kind of sign that this is the right career choice for them.

 Take back your power on this path, and allow yourself to tread it as softly or as intensely as you’d like to.
 Eventually, you will build the faith that it takes to be comfortable in the ‘unknown’.
 Till then, learn to explore things without being focused on the perfect outcome, or worrying that you’re wasting time.